imoran21/topictree/README.md

 -----------------------------------------------------------------

-I just pass the dictionary returned by this function into my template.
+2) I  pass the dictionary returned by this function into my template.
 I use the slug value passed through my urls into my view.

 In regards to design, I just linked to some external bootstrap CDNs and added a basic homepage+nav bar.

+Any feedback is much appreciated

+Thanks!
 -Imran